On the topology of the atmosphere advected by a periodic array of axisymmetric thin-cored vortex rings: Introduction

 Our discussion is focused on thin-cored circular vortex rings, as illustrated in figure \ref{fig:schematic}.
 The \emph{major radius} of the vortex ring is $R$, and its cross-section --- which we also assume to be circular to leading order --- has \emph{minor radius} $a$.
 The ratio of minor (core) radius to major radius for a vortex ring,

 which we will call the \emph{core thickness ratio}, parameterizes the relative shapes of circular vortex rings.
 In this model, all of the vorticity in the fluid is confined to the inside of this torus.
-Vortex lines are everywhere perpendicular to both the $\hat{z}$ and $\hat{r}$ axes, and ${\omega}$ is a scalar measure of the \emph{azimuthal} vorticity, i.e., $\hat{\boldsymbol{\omega}} = (0,0,\hat{\omega})$. {We use a hat to denote dimensional variables.} The circulation of the vortex ring is given by the integral $\Gamma = \int \hat{\omega}\, \mathrm{d}\hat{z}\, \mathrm{d}\hat{r}$ carried out over the cross-section of the ring.
-Characteristic values of the quantities $R$ and $\Gamma$ can then be used to determine the dimensionless system variables
+Vortex lines are everywhere perpendicular to both the $\hat{z}$ and $\hat{r}$ axes, and ${\omega}$ is a scalar measure of the \emph{azimuthal} vorticity, i.e., $\hat{\boldsymbol{\omega}} = (0,0,\hat{\omega})$.
+The circulation of the vortex ring is given by the integral $\Gamma = \int \hat{\omega}\, \mathrm{d}\hat{z}\, \mathrm{d}\hat{r}$ carried out over the cross-section of the ring in the $(\hat{z}, \hat{r})$ plane at a fixed value of $\theta$.
+Characteristic values of the quantities $R$ and $\Gamma$ can then be used to define the dimensionless system variables

-It has been shown \cite{Helmholtz1858} that an isolated circular vortex ring travels uniformly in the direction of its axis without change of shape, at a velocity $U_1$ that depends on the core thickness ratio $\epsilon$~\eqref{eq:epsilon}.
+It has been shown~\cite{Helmholtz1858} that an isolated circular vortex ring travels uniformly in the direction of its axis without change of shape, at a velocity $U_1$ that depends on the core thickness ratio $\epsilon$~\eqref{eq:epsilon}.
 The exact form of the velocity depends on the details of how the vorticity is distributed inside the cross-section of the ring \cite{Saffman1993}.
 A common assumption for an axisymmetric vortex ring with a circular core is to take $\omega/r = \text{constant}$, so that $\Gamma$ is independent of $a$ and $R$; we also make this assumption.
-Kelvin \cite{Thomson1867} is attributed with determining the formula for the velocity in this case, which is, in non-dimensional form,
+Kelvin~\cite{Thomson1867} is attributed with determining the formula for the velocity in this case, which is, in non-dimensional form,